techqueria/website/content/english/communities/slack/community-guidelines.md

 - scholarship opportunities
 - specific channels that cater to you - affinities, cities, passions, hobbies, etc
 - and so much more

-In terms of metrics, we have (as of February 2020):

-- 5,000+ members
-- 1,300+ weekly active members
-- 600+ daily active members
-- 250+ allies

 ## Allies 💛